Have Dog Heartworms Become More Resistant To Preventatives?

 Ron Hines DVM PhD

-The most effective medication to prevent your dog from catching the JYD-34 resistant heartworm is the moxidectin found in Advantage Multi® monthly topical & Proheart®12 yearly injection Read about that here.
+The most effective medication to prevent your dog from catching the JYD-34 resistant heartworm is the moxidectin found in Advantage Multi® and generic equivalent monthly topical or the Proheart® 6 or 12 yearly moxidectin injection, Read about that here and here.

 If you only needed that one question answered, you don’t need to read any further

 The problem of resistance is not widespread at this time – but it will most likely become a bigger problem in the future.